 Like most bed-in-a-box mattresses, the Emma Original comes with a 100-night trial: this is much more effective way of testing whether a mattress is right for you than spending five minutes with it in a busy showroom.
 If you don’t like it within that time, Emma will refund your money and collect it from you for free (you don’t have to repackage it, either – phew).

 How other people found the Emma Original mattress

 Mattress reviews are tricky: everyone has a different body shape, sleeping style and experience.
 So to build a more rounded Emma mattress review, we researched a raft of online feedback from customers and expert testers.

-The Which? team love it, awarding it a 2019 Best Buy and giving it the highest score of any mattress in June 2019.
-Consumer review website Trust Pilot records an impressive average of 4 out of 5 stars (from more than 7,500 user reviews); while Amazon shows 4.5 out of five (from over 300 reviews).
+The Which? team love it, awarding it a 2021 Best Buy.
+Consumer review website Trust Pilot records an impressive average of 4.5 out of 5 stars (from more than 22k user reviews); while Amazon shows 4.4 out of five (from over 3,300 reviews).
 That’s an overwhelmingly positive response from a large pool of customers.

 The main complaints we saw occasionally surface were that a few people found the mattress warm, and some noticed an initial (but not lasting) smell after setting up the mattress.

 Verdict: should I buy the Emma Original mattress?